-The ultimate 2 days in London guide
+The ultimate 2 days in London itinerary

-Is 2 days enough in London? probably not but it will give you a taste of the city and you can always (and should) come back.
+Is 2 days enough in London?
+No – but it will give you a taste of the city and you can always (and should) come back.
 When planning your London sightseeing itinerary I always recommend a hop-on hop-off bus if you have never been to a city before.
 These HOHO buses will give you a good idea of the layout of a city and places you will want to come back and spend more time at.

-There is lots of walking but for anyone wishing to get the most out of their things to see in London in 2 days, this guide has all the information you need to make sure you see the best of the city during your stay in London for the weekend.
+There is lots of walking but for anyone wishing to get the most out of their things to do in London in 2 days, this guide has all the information you need to make sure you see the best of the city during your stay in London for the weekend.

-How to travel in London
+How to get around London

-Now a 2-day itinerary in London may not seem like a lot of time to explore but here are 21 of the top sites to visit in London.
-I know the London transit system seems complex and overwhelming but here’s everything you need to know about using the Tube system.
-It’s one of the best ways to travel in London for 2 days it can seem daunting but it’s really easy to use.
-Get yourself an Oyster travel card or you can use your debit card on buses and tubes if you don’t have the Oyster.
+Now a 2-day itinerary in London may not seem like a lot of time to explore but here are some of the top sites to visit around London.
+I know the London transit system may see complex and overwhelming but here’s everything you need to know about using the Tube system.

 Accommodation in London